brendanhasz/github-io-blog-template/README.md

 ### Syntax highlighting

 To change the syntax highlighting that's used for code blocks, download the CSS file for the syntax highlighting you want (you can see a preview of different themes [here](http://jwarby.github.io/jekyll-pygments-themes/languages/javascript.html), and you can download the css file for the one you want [here](https://github.com/richleland/pygments-css)).
 Add that CSS file to the `/assets/css` folder, and in `_config.yml`, change the value of `syntax_highlight_stylesheet` to be the name of that file.

+### Colors

+You can change the colors for different elements by setting their values in `_config.yml` (towards the bottom).
+These are just hex color codes.
+You can also just edit the CSS manually (in `/assets/css/main.css`).

 ## Customization